JWH709/Buffoon-Builder/Notes/NOTES.md

 - Fixed the bad state call in JokerRarity by passing dataFromRarity to it, then using that instead of the redundant useState I had set up for the handleClick function.
 - Moved the shader material outside of the component in BalatroShaderComponent.
 This prevents re-render issues.
 I initally thought it would be best to just move it above the component, but after taking a look at some code online, it seems like the best practice is to move its own file, so I created BalatroShaderMaterial.js, and moved the code there.
 - Created a useEffect function for resizing the canvas when the window resizes.
 Works really smoothly now that the mat is outside the component.
+- Kinda got suspense set up.
+Not quite sure how to impliment this.